Western Workmen's Co-operative Publishing Company: Establishment of Toveri

 On December 7, 1907, the first issue of the new bi-weekly newspaper, Toveri (The Comrade), rolled off the press.
 The publication's initial bi-weekly schedule proved to be little more than a fiction during its first financially challenged months of operation, however, with finances strapped by the Panic of 1907, and a regular publication schedule was only possible the following year.

 During its first year of operation, Toveri attracted about 1,700 subscribers.
 The front page featured world news, frequently translated from English newspapers, with an editorial page appearing on page 2.
 The paper's size fluctuated from 4 to 8 pages, with the rest of the publication's content consisting of local Astoria news, correspondence from various Finnish-American communities in the western region, and advertising.

 The paper moved from a bi-weekly to a daily publication schedule in 1912.
+In 1917, in response to perceived bias in Astoria's English language press of a Lower Columbia ship-workers' strike, Toveri launched a short-lived English language section.

 By 1916 Toveri's circulation reached the 4,000 mark — which while small compared to the press runs of Työmies and the Massachusetts Finnish-language socialist daily, Raivaaja (The Pioneer), nevertheless allowed the paper to tout itself on its masthead as maintaining a circulation "greater than the combined circulation of all other newspapers printed in Astoria."